OpenStackOnRaPi/ostackinstall/README.md

 3. Main host network configurations

    **NOTE: this setup is prepared for a flat provider network only in the OpenStack DC.
-To allow for VLAN provider networks, additional configurations are needed for ```eth0```, ```brmux``` and ```veth1br``` to set the VLANs that should be served by those devices (respective configurations of VLANS should also be introduced in the TP-Link switch).
-If you are interested in setting VLAN provider networks in your cluster, contact the instructor for more info.**
+To allow for VLAN provider networks, additional configurations are needed for ```eth0```, ```brmux``` and ```veth1br``` to set the VLANs that should be served by those devices.
+Respective configurations of VLANs should also be introduced in the TP-Link switch.
+If you are interested in setting VLAN provider networks in your cluster, please contact the instructor for more info.**

   * networkd, for veth0-veth0br pair
   ```